telefonicaid/fiware-orion/README.md

 For full Orion documentation, please check Orion's [README.md](https://github.com/telefonicaid/fiware-orion)

-(The content of this repo will eventually be merged into the main Orion development line)
+(The content of this repo could eventually be merged into the main Orion development line)